-FINANCIAL IMPLICATIONS FOR STATE
+FINANCIAL IMPLICATIONS

 The Bill will lead to new responsibilities for the Department of Communications and to the development of new infrastructure and systems.
-Consequently, increased financial resources are needed.
-It will be necessary to equip the required personnel with new skills and proper training, especially technical staff, enabling them to perform the tasks stipulated in the Bill, such as the development and implementation of a national e-strategy plan.
+Consequently increased financial resources are needed.
+It will be necessary to equip the required personnel with new skills and proper training especially for technical staff, enabling them to perform the tasks stipulated in the Bill, such as the development and implementation of a National e-Strategy plan.

 It is anticipated that the Bill will result in changes to certain laws, which may require a review of laws by other Departments.
-However, the Bill does not oblige government departments to accept or issue documents in electronic form.
+However, the Bill does not oblige Government departments to accept or issue documents in electronic form.
 It merely permits departments to do so.
-In some instances, such as the establishment of cyber inspectors, the accreditation authority and cryptography, the Department will require reorganisation and restructuring.
-This will have definite financial implications for the State.
+In some instances, such as the establishment of Cyber Inspectors, the Accreditation Authority and Cryptography, the Department will require reorganisation and restructuring.
+This would have definite financial implications for the State.
 However, the Bill will probably effect an increase in the revenue collected by the Department in the form of fees payable for the accreditation of authentication service providers.